colabearwd/plugin/README.md

 this folder include the script get the args-list from the server.
 those script put args-list in */opt* folder

+## get-res folder
+this folder include script transfer the open-falcon data to myproject database

 ## ubuntu-plugin folder
 this folder inculde the script can run in ubuntu-server

 ## rasp-plugin folder
 this folder inculde the script can run in rasp-client